 Norwegian Culture

-The annual Syttende Mai Stoughton festival is the best place to experience Norwegian culture in Wisconsin.
-If you’re a music lover, you’ll enjoy the Edvard Greig Men’s Chorus and the haunting Hardanger fiddle performances.
+Stoughton’s annual Syttende Mai Festival is the best place to experience Norwegian culture in Wisconsin.
+If you’re a music lover, you’ll enjoy the Edvard Greig Men’s Chorus and the Hardanger fiddle performances.
 Like art?
-There’s plenty to see at the art exhibits and to buy at the arts and crafts fair.
-Visitors can even see the artists at work when they demonstrate the rosemaling painting techniques and Hardanger embroidery methods.
-You’ll see acanthus wood carving, eat authentic Norwegian food and even see the heritage dog, chicken and horse breeds that are still popular in Stoughton, WI.
+There’s plenty to see and buy at the Rosemåling Exhibit and Sale.
+Tap your toes along to the music and dance of the SHS Norwegian Dancers.
+Visitors can even learn the history of the Norwegian immigration story between 1825-1910 at the state of the art Norwegian Heritage Center.

 Saturday 2:00